scverse/scanpy/docs/dev/getting-set-up.md

 $ git push
 ```

-And open a pull request by going to the main repo and clicking *New pull request*.
+And open a pull request by going to the main repo and clicking {guilabel}`New pull request`.
 GitHub is also pretty good about prompting you to open PRs for recently pushed branches.

 We'll try and get back to you soon!